ckeditor/ckeditor5/packages/ckeditor5-ckbox/docs/features/ckbox.md

 You must include the `CKBoxImageEdit` plugin if you want to use CKBox image editing capabilities from within CKEditor&nbsp;5.

-Finally, add {@link module:ckbox/ckbox~CKBox} to your plugin list, toolbar and [configure](#configuration) the feature as needed.
+Finally, add {@link module:ckbox/ckbox~CKBox} to your plugin list and toolbar, and [configure](#configuration) the feature as needed.
 An example configuration may look like this:

 ```js
 import ArticlePluginSet from '@ckeditor/ckeditor5-core/tests/_utils/articlepluginset';